-Independent auditor's report to the Governing Body of Aquinas College
+Independent auditor's report to the Board of Governors of Aquinas College

-We have audited the College financial statements ("the financial statements") of Aquinas College for the year ended 31 July 2014 set out on pages 20 to 40.
-The financial reporting framework that has been applied in their preparation is applicable law and UK accounting standards (UK Generally Accepted Accounting Practice).
+We have audited the financial statements of Aquinas College for the year ended 31 July 2015 which comprise the Income and Expenditure Account, the Statement of Historical Cost Surpluses and Deficits, the Balance Sheet, the Cash Flow Statement and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).

-This report is made solely to the Governing Body, as a body, in accordance with Article 22 of the College's Articles of Government.
-Our audit work has been undertaken so that we might state to the Governing Body, as a body, those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Governing Body, as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Governors as a body, in accordance with Article 22 of the College's Articles of Government.
+Our audit work has been undertaken so that we might state to the Governors those matters we are required to state to them in an auditor's report and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the College and the Governors, as a body, for our audit work, for this report, or for the opinions we have formed.